 Need support to find an advisor for your student group?
 Please check out the following steps so that we can support your student group in navigating an advisor.

-Prior to meeting with a GPS Advisor, to find your student group advisor, please have your group do the following:
+Prior to meeting with a Campus Life Advisor, to find your student group advisor, please have your group do the following:

-- Identify what you need from your advisor to be successful.
-Click here to review a list of roles/responsibilities an advisor can support your student group.
+2. Identify what you need from your advisor to be successful.
+Review a list of roles/responsibilities an advisor can support your student group.

-After you have exhausted the above channels, if you are unable to locate an advisor, please contact a GPS Advisor to set up a time to meet.
-Click here to see options for a GPS Advisor.
+After you have exhausted the above channels, if you are unable to locate an advisor, please contact a Campus Life Advisor to set up a time to meet.

 For questions please contact Campus Life at 314-935-3443